 Once the extension beyond the initial term has reached 20 years, cumulatively, the PHA may not further extend the contract without first determining such extension is appropriate to continue providing affordable housing for low-income families or to expand housing opportunities, and the PHA may not make that determination more than 24 months prior to the expiration of the previous extension.
-In this example, the PHA must fulfill that requirement starting with the 3rd potential extension, since the combination of the first and second extensions (each for 10 years) have reached the 20-year maximum.
+In this example, the PHA must fulfill that requirement starting with the 3rd potential extension, since the combination of the first requirement starting with the 3 · potential extension, since the combination of the first and second extensions (each for 10 years) have reached the 20-year maximum.

-Attachment H: Priority of PBV HAP Contracts Regulation: 24 CFR §983
+Attachment H: Priority of PBV HAP Contracts

+Regulation: 24 CFR §983